 Through studying biophilic design, Sarah’s connection to nature grew deeper.

-(2010) Sarah graduated Valedictorian and entered the design industry, working at various firms for the next five years.
+(2010) Sarah graduated as Valedictorian and entered the design industry, working at various firms for the next five years.

-It was also around this time that Sarah’s passion for photography grew, and while working full time she pursued this passion on nights and weekends.
+It was around this time that Sarah’s passion for photography grew, and while working full time she pursued this passion on nights and weekends.